jc141x/jc141-bash/setup/arch.md

 ```

 ### Step 3: Add graphics packages for your set up.
 Check whether your graphics card is AMD, INTEL or NVIDIA then follow the associated instructions below.
 Paste them into your terminal.
+You will need to follow the instructions for the Vulkan Drivers and one of the GPU instructions.

 - Vulkan Drivers required by AMD/INTEL/NVIDIA